labdaddy/KVM/libvirt-network-setup.md

 #### First and foremost.
 All credit due is given to the fine folks at Ubuntu for their KVM page on the Ubuntu help site.
 Check it out [here](https://help.ubuntu.com/community/KVM).
-#### Also to the amazing work of Jamie Nguyen on the [Libvirt Networking Handbook](https://jamielinux.com/docs/libvirt-networking-handbook/#libvirt-networking-handbook) for transforming a frustrating, complicated subject into a clear, understandable and practical possibility.
+#### Also to the amazing work of Jamie Nguyen on the [Libvirt Networking Handbook](https://jamielinux.com/docs/libvirt-networking-handbook/#libvirt-networking-handbook) for transforming a frustrating, complicated subject into clear understandable language.